idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/functions.md

 Functions can be accessed in most MOOSE objects by calling `getFunction("name")`, where "name" matches a name from the input file.

+A `Function` can depend an other functions, but not on material properties or variables.

 !---

 ## Function Use